Cluster 2: Production and Distribution of WritingArchived

 Storm Window Treatments:

-Students will be asked to analyze a given set of data to determine the best storm window treatments for a local company to use when building a new homes.
+In this Model Eliciting Activity (MEA), students will be asked to analyze a given set of data to determine the best storm window treatments for a local company to use when building a new homes.
 Students will be asked to write a letter to the company explaining how they ranked the storm window treatments.

 Type: Lesson Plan